domdoesdodrip/CrypticChat/README.md

 **"The site won't load!"**
 Ensure you are using a modern browser (Chrome, Firefox, Edge, or Safari).
 Internet Explorer is not supported.

----

-# UPDATE

-* Only one person can have the username, meaning there cannot be 2 people with the same name.

-* Mobile and Smaller screen support.

-* Custom domain.

-* View previous messages when you join.

 &copy; 2026 CrypticChat Protocol | *Stay hidden.*